awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

     + In **Repository name**, choose the name of your Amazon ECR repository\.
     + In **Image tag**, specify the image name and version, if different from LATEST\.
     + In **Output artifacts**, choose the output artifact default, such as MyApp, that contains the image name and repository URI information you want the next stage to use\.

+      For a tutorial about creating a pipeline for Amazon ECS blue\-green deployments with an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorials-ecs-ecr-codedeploy.html)\.
 **Note**
 The object and file type must be compatible with the deployment system you plan to use \(for example, Elastic Beanstalk or AWS CodeDeploy\)\.
 Supported file types might include \.zip, \.tar, and \.tgz files\.
 For more information about the supported container types for Elastic Beanstalk, see [Customizing and Configuring Elastic Beanstalk Environments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) and [Supported Platforms](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html)\.
 For more information about deploying revisions with AWS CodeDeploy, see [Uploading Your Application Revision](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-steps.html#deployment-steps-uploading-your-app) and [Prepare a Revision](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html)\.

 **Step 3: Create a build stage**

+This step is optional if you plan to create a deployment stage\.
-On the **Step 3: Add build stage** page, do one of the following, and then choose **Next**:
++ On the **Step 3: Add build stage** page, do one of the following, and then choose **Next**:
-+
-  + Choose **Skip** to skip creating a build stage, and accept the warning message by choosing **Skip**\.
+  + Choose **Skip build stage** if you plan to create a deployment stage\.
-  + Choose a custom action provider of build services that you want to use, and provide the configuration details for that provider\.
+  + From **Build provider**, choose a custom action provider of build services that you want to use, and provide the configuration details for that provider\.
-**Note**
-The steps for adding a build provider vary by provider\.
 For an example of how to add Jenkins as a build provider, see [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
-  + Choose AWS CodeBuild, and then in **Project name**, choose your build project\.
+  + From **Build provider**, choose AWS CodeBuild, and then in **Project name**, choose your build project\.
 If you have already created a build project in AWS CodeBuild, choose it\.
 Or you can create a build project in AWS CodeBuild and then return to this task\.
 Follow the instructions in [Create a Pipeline That Uses AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/how-to-create-pipeline.html#pipelines-create-console) in *AWS CodeBuild User Guide*\.

 **Step 4: Create a deployment stage**

+This step is optional if you have already created a build stage\.
-On the **Step 4: Add deploy stage** page, do one of the following, and then choose **Next**:
++ On the **Step 4: Add deploy stage** page, do one of the following, and then choose **Next**:
-+ Choose one of the following:
-  + Choose **Skip** to skip creating a deployment stage, and accept the warning message by choosing **Skip**\.
+  + Choose **Skip deploy stage** if you created a build stage in the previous step\.
 **Note**
-You can skip adding a deployment provider now only if you chose a build provider in the previous step\.
+This option does not appear if you have already skipped the build stage\.
-  + Choose a custom action that you have created for a deployment provider\.
+  + In **Deploy provider**, choose a custom action that you have created for a deployment provider\.
-  + From **Deploy provider**, choose one of the following default providers:
+  + In **Deploy provider**, choose one of the following default providers:
     + **AWS CodeDeploy**

       In **Application name**, enter or choose the name of an existing AWS CodeDeploy application\.
 In **Deployment group**, enter the name of a deployment group for the application\.
 Choose **Next**\.
 You can also create an application, deployment group, or both in the AWS CodeDeploy console\.